 The College does not make internal referrals to a statutory committee of Council.
-However, when an applicant requests a review by the Registration Appeals Committee, the review by the Committee only commences once all i.
+However, when an applicant requests a review by the Registration Appeals Committee, the review by the Committee only commences once all submissions for the review have been received and the applicant has had the i.
 State the number of internal reviews or appeals of registration decisions that exceeded your timelines.